-Bolivia is still South America's poorest country, despite great natural riches, including silver ore and various other minerals.
+Bolivia is still South America's poorest country, despite great natural riches, including, silver ore and various other minerals.
 But these have traditionally been exploited by outsiders with little benefit for the vast majority of the population.
-The discovery of vast lithium reserves in the Salar de Uyuni provides the chance to make Bolivia a more affluent country.
+The discovery of vast lithium reserves in the Salar de Uyuni provides the chance to change that "tradition", and make Bolivia a more affluent country, if it's handled right.

 La Paz